-I'm Eann Tuan (firstname.lastname@example.org), from Dallas, Texas.
-I was born and raised in Texas, so when I came to MIT and left all my friends who went to state schools down South, it was so nice to have an associate advisor to answer my questions about life at MIT.
-I'm a Course 6 junior and this is my second year as an associate advisor.
-Last year I advised in a seminar but this year I will be working with Professor Gerald Sussman of the Department of Electrical Engineering and Computer Science in a traditional advising group.
-I'm always happy to answer freshmen's questions regarding academics, athletics, and extracurricular activities.
+My name is Eann Tuan (email@example.com) and I am from Dallas, Texas.
+I was born and raised in Texas, so when I came to MIT and left all my friends who went to state schools down South, it was helpful to have an associate advisor to answer my questions about life at MIT.
+I'm a Course 6 Senior and this is my third year as an associate advisor.
+I have been a seminar and traditional advisor.
+This year I will be an advisor for the UAAP.
 I have swum for MIT the past two years and am involved in Greek Life here at MIT.
-In my very little free time, I like to watch reruns of Friends, bake, and explore Boston.
+In my spare time, I like to watch reruns of Friends, cook, and explore Boston.

 I'm Nikki Neibloom (firstname.lastname@example.org), from Weston, FL.
 I am a Senior in Course 20, Biological Engineering, and I am minoring in Energy Studies.
 This is my third year being an associate advisor for Terrascope.
 I like being the person who freshmen know they can go to when they need help.
 I feel like I have been part of one of each type of organization here on campus and if not, I have met someone who can help me answer your questions.
 When I am not studying or working with the program, I am co-captain of the MIT Cheerleading squad, President of the Biological Engineering Undergraduate Board, and UROP in the Sinskey Lab.